OfficeDev/office-js-docs-pr/docs/includes/note-yeoman-generator-bug-201908.md

 > [!IMPORTANT]
-> Due to a bug in the Yeoman generator for Office Add-ins, spaces are not currently allowed in the add-in project name or anywhere in the folder path  for the location of the add-in project.
+> Due to a bug in the Yeoman generator for Office Add-ins, spaces are not currently allowed in the add-in name or anywhere in the folder path where you create your add-in project.
 If your add-in's project name or folder path contains spaces, the local web server won't start when you run `npm start` or `npm run start:web`.